Monmouth County Divorce Lawyers

 Why Choose the Law Office of Andrew A. Bestafka, Esq. to Represent You

 If you are considering filing for divorce, or if your spouse has already filed for divorce from you, you are likely in need of support more than anything else.
-Support from your family, friends, and loved ones is essential at this time.
+Support from your family, friends, and loved ones is essential now.
 What is also essential is having the legal support you need to get through the divorce process and retain what is most important to you.

-During the divorce process, it is important that you feel like your voice is heard and that your wants and needs are being taken into account.
-At the Law Office of Andrew A. Bestafka, Esq. we provide our clients going through a divorce with understanding and knowledgeable representation to ensure that their needs are met.
-We have been serving Monmouth County residents for over a decade and have earned a reputation for fair and honest representation.
+During the divorce process, it is important that you feel like your voice is heard and that your wants and needs are considered.
+At the Law Office of Andrew A. Bestafka, Esq., we provide our clients going through a divorce with understanding and knowledgeable representation to ensure their needs are met.
+We have served Monmouth County residents for over a decade and earned a reputation for fair and honest representation.
 Not only has the American Institute of Family Law Attorneys recognized us as one of the 10 Best Firms in Client Satisfaction in 2015, but we also have many satisfied clients who can attest to our ability to help them in their time of need.
 The lawyers at Law Office of Andrew A. Bestafka, Esq. are here to help you.

 How long does a divorce take?

 Several factors affect the amount of time that your divorce may take.
 Divorce proceedings can last as long as it takes for the parties to settle and agree on the various aspects of the case.
-If both parties seem to approve of several elements of the post-divorce agreement and there are few disputes, you are more likely to reach a faster resolution than couples that cannot agree on certain aspects of the case quickly.
+If both parties seem to approve of several elements of the post-divorce agreement and there are few disputes, you are more likely to reach a faster resolution than couples that cannot quickly agree on certain aspects of the case.
 Each spouse will experience different challenges in each case.
 Some divorce options will have quicker resolution times than others due to the nature of the divorce option.
-To determine which option is best for you and your situation, please contact a divorce attorney today.
+To determine which option is best for you and your situation, please get in touch with a divorce attorney today.

 What are the separation requirements in New Jersey?

-While there are my aspects that are required to initiate and finalize a divorce, some states require a couple to be separate for a specific amount of time before they can file for divorce.
-However, in New Jersey, if the couple has been married for more than six months, a waiting period is typically not required.
+While many aspects are required to initiate and finalize a divorce, some states require a couple to be separated for a specific amount of time before they can file for divorce.
+However, a waiting period is typically not required if the couple has been married for more than six months in New Jersey.
 The reason for this is that because a waiting period is not needed, you must prove to the court that the irreconcilable differences have persisted for more than six months.
 If a party can show adultery occurred, a divorce may begin immediately.
 However, each case is different, and each case is highly circumstantial on the specifics of your case.

 Do I have to go to court?

-While there are options for divorce that aim to keep you and your family out of the courtroom and out of the court system, most cases still require you to go before a judge, other official acting as a judge, or a magistrate to prove residency requirements.
+While there are options for divorce that aim to keep you and your family out of the courtroom and out of the court system, most cases still require you to go before a judge, another official acting as a judge, or a magistrate to prove residency requirements.
 Even in an uncontested case, you may be required to meet with a judge to ensure that your paperwork is in order which typically takes less than an hour.
-However, for a contested case, you will be required to have a more formal hearing in front of a judge.
+However, you must have a more formal hearing before a judge for a contested case.

 What is a collaborative divorce?